Indian Overseas Bank Provides Detailed Profile of New RBI Nominee Director Thomas Mathew

 The nomination follows established procedures under clause (c) of sub-section (3) of section 9 of the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970.
 This is read in conjunction with sub-paragraph (1) of paragraph 3 of the Nationalised Banks (Management and Miscellaneous Provisions) Scheme, 1970.

-Indian Overseas Bank has made this disclosure in compliance with Regulation 30 of SEBI (LODR) Regulations, 2015.
-The bank has indicated that a detailed brief profile of Mr Thomas Mathew will be submitted in due course as per regulatory requirements.
+The bank has made this disclosure in compliance with Regulation 30 of SEBI (LODR) Regulations, 2015, with the detailed profile submitted as per SEBI Circular requirements dated January 30th, 2026.

 Historical Stock Returns for Indian Overseas Bank